 - Annual Leave

 - Compromise Agreements

 - representation at the WRC and other Courts

 - Cross-Border Employers

 Where you, as an Employer, have workers in both Northern Ireland and the Republic of Ireland, you may incorrectly assume that the same law and Principles apply.
 This is not always the case and an incorrect assumption could lead to costly litigation.
-Because we practice in both jurisdictions, our legal team will be able to advise you on the appropriate law which applies to your situation.
-For example, whereas an Employee may initially have been employed in Northern Ireland and signed his Contract of Employment in Northern Ireland, if he was subsequently posted to work in one of the Employers departments in the Republic of Ireland he may be entitled to sue in the Republic of Ireland Courts if the breach of law arose in that jurisdiction.
+Our legal team will be able to advise you on the appropriate law which applies to your situation.
+For example, whereas an Employee may initially have been employed in Northern Ireland and signed his Contract of Employment in Northern Ireland, if he was subsequently posted to work in one of the Employer`s departments in the Republic of Ireland he may be entitled to sue in the Republic of Ireland Courts if the breach of law arose in that jurisdiction.

-Often the determination of contractual terms and conditions is a necessity in defending a claim against and Employer or establishing a claim against an Employer.
-The legislation in both jurisdictions provides the Statutory Right to written particulars of employment for all Employees employed for over two months.
-If a written document is not in existence we can provide you with precedent documentation and policies for your business, not only to ensure compliance with the legislation but also clauses that can protect your business and it’s legitimate interests.
+Often the determination of contractual terms and conditions is a necessity in defending a claim against and Employer.
+Employment legislation provides the Statutory Right to written particulars of employment for all Employees employed for over two months.
+If a written document is not in existence we can provide you with precedent documentation and Policies for your business, not only to ensure compliance with the legislation, but also clauses that can protect your business and it’s legitimate interests.